Flying with pets

 - We do not accept pets leaving Orlando and Miami from 1 June through to and including 30 September

-- We do not take direct bookings for pets travelling from South Africa.
+- We do not take direct bookings for pets travelling from South Africa and Dubai.
 Please contact an IPATA pet agent who will be able to help you

-- Currently we do not accept pets travelling to the UK from Hong Kong
+- We do not accept pets travelling to the UK from Hong Kong

 There is a lot of paperwork to consider when flying with your four legged friend.